leenabdulkareemcs/yamavision/README.md

 ## Screenshots

 > Dashboard showing live network devices, port scan results, and alerts.
-> Coming soon — run the app on your network to see live device discovery in action.
+> Coming soon, run the app on your network to see live device discovery in action.
 ---

 ## Getting Started